-First year BA Culture, Criticism and Curation students are currently collaborating with Paintings in Hospitals, an organisation whose collection of over 4,000 museum-quality artworks in hospitals, care homes, GP surgeries and cancer centres across the UK bring comfort and reassurance to over 1.8 million people a year.
-Students will curate an exhibition, to open in early 2018, to support the wellbeing of patients at King’s College NHS Health Centre.
-This article, written by student Elizabeth Aisher, is about the research they have done on the project.
+In 2017, first year BA Culture, Criticism and Curation students worked on ‘Art in Large Doses,’ a project with Paintings in Hospitals, whose collection of over 4,000 museum-quality artworks in hospitals, care homes, GP surgeries and cancer centres across the UK bring comfort and reassurance to over 1.8 million people a year.

 The culmination of the project was Nature Calls, curated by students Sumin Cho, Markas Klisius, Yuxiao Luo, Yeline Mehaji and Joel Thompson.
 This public exhibition is currently running at King’s College London NHS Health Centre until May 2018, and aims to disrupt the clinical feel of an NHS waiting room by contrasting it with images of nature and landscapes to create a mental escape for patients.
 The exhibition was chosen by a panel of judges from a number of proposals by first year student groups.

 “Using art to create care environments that encourage, enrich and empower people is key to safeguarding the wellbeing of patients, services users and care staff across the UK.
 It has been great to see the bold and original ideas of these talented students that will ultimately shape the future of arts in health.”

 Amisha Karia – Head of Collections & Programming

 The initial phase of this project included an exhibition at Menier Chocolate Factory Gallery, of all student group proposals, during Creativity and Wellbeing Week in June 2017.